manojLondhe/scripts-for-localhost/README.md

 ####  How to use?

-Copy this file in your localhost roo and access as http://localhost/index.php
+Copy this file in your localhost root folder and access as http://localhost/index.php

 ####  Features